TACC/Lmod/docs/source/100_generic_modules.rst

-The nice thing about this Lua code is that it figures out the location of the package no matter where it is as long as the relation between apps directories and modulefiles is consistant.
+The nice thing about this Lua code is that it figures out the location of the package no matter where it is as long as the relation between apps directories and modulefiles is consistent.

 Creating modules like this can be complicated.
 See :ref:`debugging_modulefiles_label` for helpful tips.